6 triangles matchstick puzzle

 The following figure should make the concept more clear.

-This matchstick puzzle truth, as we call it, holds for figures made up of matchstick triangles, squares or even regular polygons all of equal sides.
+This matchstick puzzle truth, as we call it, holds for figures made up of matchstick triangles, squares or even regular polygons of equal sides.

 Problem analysis: Stage 1: forming the broad requirement: solution requirement specification by pattern and requirement analysis